SHL (motorcycle): Postwar beginnings

-After the war the looted works were nationalized and it was decided to continue with motorcycle production.
+After the war the looted works were nationalized and it was decided that motorcycle production would continue.
 The first postwar model SHL 125 – M02 of 1947 was a mix of pre-war SHL parts and frames and the German DKW RT 125 design, using a copy of the RT 125 engine, produced by PZL Psie Pole in Wrocław.
 A small series of 203 motorcycles was manufactured in State Automobile Workshops Nr.2 in Warsaw (later WFM – Warsaw Motorcycle Factory) and was similar to Sokół 125 of the same factory.